prontopablo/FIP/README.md

 FIP is a library that allows you to add post-processing / image-processing effects to your Processing sketch.

 ## Features
-- 40 Effects
+- 43 Effects
 - Hardware Accelerated
-- Lightweight
+- Lightweight (1.96 MB)

+## Getting Started
+Head over to [releases](https://github.com/prontopablo/FIP/releases) and download the latest FIP.zip file.
+Unzip it and put the extracted FIP folder into the libraries folder of your Processing sketches.
+Examples are included in the FIP folder.

 ## Examples
 [Demo Video](https://github.com/prontopablo/FIP/assets/55544101/9ec66583-ce3e-4e86-aaae-cb8ae8855f24)